2021 Official Membership and Angling Rules of the Southern Kingfish Association

 2. UNDERSTANDING THE RULES: It is the responsibility of all SKA members to familiarize themselves with all rules and regulations of the association and sanctioned tournaments and to abide by the rules and regulations.
 Members also agree by joining the association, that all decisions of SKA management are final.
 This is to protect both members and the association.

-3. Any King Mackerel caught and presented at a tournament scale for tournament participation must be fit for human consumption.
-Please ice your catch.
+3. Any King Mackerel caught and presented at a tournament scale for tournament participation must be iced and fit for human consumption.
 The weighmaster, Tournament Director, or SKA management may disqualify any fish kept improperly after capture.
-The fish to be weighed must be presented to a SKA staff member prior to being weighed, and ready for photo presentation with all SKA members present.
+The SKA staff reserves the right to inspect fish prior to being weighed.
+Members must be ready for photo presentation with all SKA members present.
 If a tournament does not collect your catch, you are responsible for disposing of the fish in an appropriate manner.
-All King Mackerel must be off loaded at the end of each fishing day.
+All King Mackerel must be offloaded at the end of each fishing day.
 Any boat found possessing King Mackerel in weighable condition prior to check-out will be subject to disqualification.
 Fish to be weighed in must be accompanied by a member of the boat’s crew, who must stay with the fish to verify the weight and sign the weigh ticket.

 4. In the event of identical weights, the first fish weighed in will break the tie.
 In a two-day, two-fish aggregate event, the tie will be broken on the basis of the team’s largest fish of the two weighed in.
 In the event that the largest fish tie in weight, the winner will be determined by the first of the largest fish weighed in.
 No altering of a fish’s weight, in any way, is allowed i.e. stuffing the fish, chemical treatment, or injection of any substance, etc.

-5. Hooks and any items used to stop blood loss must be removed prior to bringing a fish to the scales.
+5. Hooks/Tackle and any items used to stop blood loss must be removed prior to bringing a fish to the scales.
 This is for the safety of the weighmaster and fish handlers.

-10. Law enforcement officials may board tournament vessels without penalty to the team at any time during a tournament.
+10. All teams are required to provide proof of insurance on the vessel you declare for the season and any substitute boat.
+A copy of your declaration page can be sent to SKA via email or text message.
+A copy should also be kept on board at all times.
+Law enforcement officials may board tournament vessels without penalty to the team at any time during a tournament.
 However, a citation from any law enforcement official during tournament hours will cause that team to be disqualified from that day of fishing.
 At all times Captains should keep boat registration, proof of insurance, and any other boat ownership information in a plastic bag in a safe dry place on the vessel.

 11. Participants in tournaments must have a working VHF radio and scan VHF channel 16 along with the tournament channel to keep abreast of any marine warnings or dangerous weather conditions.
 We encourage tournament participants to heed any weather warnings, as safety is paramount.
 It is mandatory that all vessels carry the prescribed Coast Guard approved flotation devices for all people on board, plus an approved EPIRB and/or PLB, and an approved fire extinguisher.
 Captains and crew members must abide by State and Local laws.

-12. Any member who provides any of the following to a sanctioned tournament vendor and or the SKA; a bounced check, stopping payment on a check, a credit card payment which does not clear, will have points frozen until the matter is resolved.
+12. Any member who provides any of the following to a sanctioned tournament vendor and or the SKA- a bounced check, stopping payment on a check, or a credit card payment which does not clear, will have points frozen until the matter is resolved.

-13. In an SKA sanctioned tournament, any tournament rule that is in conflict with an existing SKA rule, replaces the SKA rule for that event only.
+13. In a SKA sanctioned tournament, any tournament rule that is in conflict with an existing SKA rule replaces the SKA rule for that event only.
 The King Mackerel size limit rule is the exception.
 SKA still will not accept any fish under ten (10) pounds for points, regardless of fork length, even though the tournament may accept it.
-Otherwise all other SKA rules, Angling Rules, Code of Conduct, Membership Rules, Tournament Rules, Mercury Tournament Trail Division Rules and Mercury Pro Tour Rules apply to all SKA members and must be strictly adhered to at all times.
+Otherwise, all other SKA rules, Angling Rules, Code of Conduct, Membership Rules, Tournament Rules, and SKA Tournament Trail Division Rules apply to all SKA members and must be strictly adhered to at all times.

 14. Captains and crew members are responsible for following and adhering to all local, state, and federal fishing and boating laws.
 This includes having the proper fishing license.
 No tournament fishing is allowed in foreign waters at any time.
 Tournaments have the right to set boundaries.

-15. All SKA members participating in a sanctioned event understand that the SKA does not get involved in tournament disputes.
+15. All SKA members participating in a sanctioned event understand that the SKA does not get involved in tournament disputes except for the National Championship.
 The SKA is a guest of the event and will act accordingly.
 All decisions made by sanctioned tournaments, their rules committees, and directors are final.
 If a member believes he/she has been slighted by an event, the member(s) should contact the SKA in writing, explaining the problem to SKA management.
 The matter will be taken under advisement.
-Our recourse for flagrant violations is cancellation of the SKA sanction for the following season(s).
+Our recourse for flagrant violations is the cancellation of the SKA sanction for the following season(s).
 Members also agree to abide by any and all tournament rules and the decisions of the sanctioned tournament rules, committees and directors when joining the SKA.